infinum/frontend-handbook/JavaScript/Angular.md

 <my-counter [value]="counterValue" (valueChange)="counterValue=$event"></my-counter>
 ```

-These two lines do exactly the same thing—that might give you an idea how to go about implementing custom two-way binding for your components :) For more details, we suggest reading the official docs and articles that we mentioned a bit earlier.
+These two lines do exactly the same thing—that might give you an idea how to go about implementing custom two-way binding for your components. :) For more details, we suggest reading the official docs and articles that we mentioned a bit earlier.

 ### Should you use two-way binding?

 If you've checked out the docs and the article, you've probably noticed that implementing two-way binding for your components isn't rocket science.
-You might be thinking "OH MY GOD I WILL ENABLE TWO-WAY BINDING FOR ALL MY COMPONENTS".
+You might be thinking "OH MY GOD, I WILL ENABLE TWO-WAY BINDING FOR ALL MY COMPONENTS".
 Hold on, you might not actually need it.

 We recommend implementing two-way binding for components which hold some internal state, and you want to be able to pass values down and also update outer component value if something changes internally.
 A good example would be some kind of a counter component.

-Another type of component for which you might consider implementing two-way binding are components which are used in a similar manner as inputs, checkboxes, and similar elements that are used within forms.
+Another type of component for which you might consider implementing two-way binding are the components used in a similar manner as inputs, checkboxes, and similar elements that are used within forms.
 For such cases, it is usually better to implement a [ControlValueAccessor](https://angular.io/api/forms/ControlValueAccessor) instead.
 More on that in the section about working with forms.

 ## Working with forms